2025 Season

 St. Luke’s Episcopal Church Evanston

-The EcoVoice Project rounds out its 2025 season with a celebration of the winter solstice.
-Our celebration will be centered around winter solstice traditions around the globe, across space and time.
-With candlelight, wassail, and solstice crafts, this collaboration with Climate Action Evanston, Interfaith Action of Evanston (Climate Change and Justice Working Group), Evanston Public Library (Blueberry Awards), The Musical Offering, 350 Chicago, and St. Luke’s Episcopal Church will include music, stories, and reflections on our connection with nature.
+The EcoVoice Project rounded out its 2025 season with a celebration of the winter solstice.
+Our celebration centered around winter solstice traditions around the globe, across space and time.
+With candlelight, wassail, and solstice crafts, this collaboration with Climate Action Evanston, Interfaith Action of Evanston (Climate Change and Justice Working Group), Evanston Public Library (Blueberry Awards), The Musical Offering, 350 Chicago, and St. Luke’s Episcopal Church included music, stories, and reflections on our connection with nature.

-This year we are excited to premiere two new EcoVoice Community Songs, composed by Leah Shoshanah and Kaitlin Foley, who will also lead guest ensemble, the Evanston Folk Choir.
-In addition to community singing, musical offerings will include flutist Emma Hospelhorn, pianist Rick Ferguson, and vocalist Kirsten Hedegaard, who will perform peaceful winter interludes, and Indigenous storyteller Vincent Romero will share winter solstice stories.
+This year we excitedly premiered two new EcoVoice Community Songs, composed by Leah Shoshanah and Kaitlin Foley, who also led guest ensemble, the Evanston Folk Choir.
+In addition to community singing, musical offerings included flutist Emma Hospelhorn, pianist Rick Ferguson, and vocalist Kirsten Hedegaard, who performed peaceful winter interludes, and Indigenous storyteller Vincent Romero shared winter solstice stories.